JefGrailet/SAGE/README.md

 * **src/** provides all the source files of `SAGE`.

-## Legacy
+## Beta version

 It is worth noting that an early version of `SAGE` (v1.0) has already been designed and implemented back in late 2017.
-This early version was built using parts of another topology discovery tool involving subnet inference (`TreeNET`), as `WISE` was developed in late 2018 and deployed in 2019.
+This early version was built using parts of another topology discovery tool involving subnet inference ([`TreeNET`](https://github.com/JefGrailet/treenet)), as `WISE` was developed in late 2018 and deployed in 2019.

 This early version of `SAGE` became publicly available online via a GitHub repository created during the first half of 2018.
 This repository still exists but has been renamed to avoid confusion.
 You can therefore still review it by following the next link: